User guide

 The companion app is a guided, browser-based version of the Life Goals Workbook (29 pages, 4 phases, 11 reusable templates).
 It walks you through every template the workbook contains, from picking your top 5 values to checking off today's habits, and it does the bookkeeping for you so you spend your time thinking, not formatting cells.

 Everything runs in your browser.
 Your plan stays on your device.
-Nothing flows to a server I control unless you explicitly connect Dropbox sync.
+Nothing is sent to a server I control unless you explicitly connect Dropbox sync.

 You should still read the workbook PDF at least once.
 The workbook explains the why behind each template.
 The app handles the what and the when.